TRIPURA RAHASYA

 Him.
 This is the final and well-known conclusion of the

 scriptures; and the scriptures never err.
-The guide by which
+The guide by

 one can apprehend the metaphysical and transcendental